chrisguttandin/dynamo-db-local/README.md

 dynamoDbLocalProcess.kill();
 ```

+### sharedDb

-Finally the options object could have a sharedDb property.
-If true, DynamoDB will use a single database file, instead of using separate files for each credential and region.
+The options object could also have a `sharedDb` property.
+If true, DynamoDB Local will use a single database file, instead of using separate files for each credential and region.
 The default of this option is false.

 ```js
 const dynamoDbLocalProcess = dynamoDbLocal.spawn({ sharedDb: true });